eaudeweb/drupal.sidekick/README.md

 3. Customize services

 You can copy `example.override.yml` to `override.yml` and customize it to your needs.
-Keep in mind that you can fully override: `volumes`, `ports` and other aspects of service definition.
-Read more (here)[https://docs.docker.com/compose/compose-file/03-compose-file/] and (here)[https://docs.docker.com/compose/compose-file/13-merge/].
+Keep in mind that you can fully override: `volumes` and other aspects of service definition (either through `override.yml` OR `.env` file) Read more (here)[https://docs.docker.com/compose/compose-file/03-compose-file/] and (here)[https://docs.docker.com/compose/compose-file/13-merge/].

 4. Start the services